 For each text there is a choice of two questions focusing on issues central to the text.
-Candidates are expected to display detailed knowledge of the text and to show some awareness of how the author conveys the message of the work.
+Candidates are expected to show detailed knowledge of the text and awareness of how the author conveys the message of the work.

 4.4 Component 5: Prose